-- Administration & Insurance Committee responsible for overseeing the Fund administrator, member insurance arrangements, and the operating cost budget. - Audit, Risk & Governance Committee responsible for the financial reporting framework, both internal and external audit, the Risk Management Framework, and oversight of compliance with the legislative, prudential and regulatory obligations of the Trustee. - Investment Committee responsible for overseeing implementation of the investment strategy, advising the Board on the design of investment options including the risk and return objectives and strategic asset allocation; investment policy; and the appointment or termination of the custodian and/or asset consultant. - Remuneration & Nomination Committee responsible for making annual recommendations to the Board on the remuneration of the senior executives and others in accordance with the Board's Remuneration Policy; and determining the processes for the interview of nominees for the role of Director and making a recommendation to the Board.
+- Administration & Insurance Committee responsible for overseeing the Fund administrator, member insurance arrangements, and the operating cost budget. - Audit, Risk & Governance Committee responsible for the financial reporting framework, both internal and external audit, the Risk Management Framework, and oversight of compliance with the legislative, prudential and regulatory obligations of the Trustee. - Investment Committee responsible for overseeing implementation of the investment strategy, advising the Board on the design of investment options including the risk and return objectives and strategic asset allocation; investment policy; and the appointment or termination of the custodian, external advisors and investment related service providers. - Remuneration & Nomination Committee responsible for making annual recommendations to the Board on the remuneration of the senior executives and others in accordance with the Board's Remuneration Policy; and determining the processes for the interview of nominees for the role of Director and making a recommendation to the Board.

 The day-to-day management of the Trustee is delegated to the Chief Executive, Company Secretary and other senior executives.
 The Trustee's headquarters are in Melbourne.
-As at 30 June 2023, it had 44 employees mostly based in Melbourne, but with some working in other Australian States.
-The employees support functions such as, Trustee operations, investments, legal, risk and compliance, member services and member experience.
+As at 30 June 2024, it had 38 employees mostly based in Melbourne, but with some working in other Australian States.
+The employees support functions such as Trustee operations, investments, legal, risk and compliance, member services and member experience.